The-Studio-io/xDAI-bot-docs/readme.md

 Available Commands:

-`!Help` Will show all the commands
+`/Help` Will show all the commands

-`!bal` Check your balance.
+`/bal` Check your balance.
 You will receive a DM.

-`!deposit` Check your Deposit Address.
+`/deposit` Check your Deposit Address.
 You will receive a DM.

-`!tip @userName <xDAI_Amount>/penny/nickel/dime/quarter/dollar` Send xDAI to another studio member.
+`/tip @userName <xDAI_Amount>/penny/nickel/dime/quarter/dollar` Send xDAI to another studio member.

-`!withdraw Comming Soon` You can withdraw to external account.
+`/withdraw Comming Soon` You can withdraw to external account.
 Withdrawal fee is a penny.

-`!donate <xDAI_Amount>` Donate xDAI to Studio Bot to show some support.
+`/donate <xDAI_Amount>` Donate xDAI to Studio Bot to show some support.

 ### Mac users we will start with NodeJS